The Louvre Museum is a beautiful sight to behold at night.

 Is there a Louvre night and day ticket?

 Unfortunately, there is no Louvre night and day ticket.

-However, if you book the regular Louvre admission ticket for time slots closer to the sunset, you can experience it at day and night.
+However, if you book the regular Louvre admission ticket for time slots closer to the sunset, you can experience it day and night.

-No, taking photographs of the beautiful glass pyramid of the Louvre, at night, is not illegal.
+No, taking photographs of the beautiful glass pyramid of the Louvre at night is not illegal.

-That copyright rule applies to night photographs of Eiffel Tower.
+That copyright rule applies to night photographs of the Eiffel Tower.
 But even then, nobody ever gets arrested for taking pictures of the Tower after dark.